maypok86/otter/README.md

 }
 ```

-## 📊 Benchmarks <a id="benchmarks" />
+## 📊 Performance <a id="performance" />

-The benchmark code can be found [here](https://github.com/maypok86/benchmarks)
+The benchmark code can be found [here](https://github.com/maypok86/benchmarks).

-### 🚀 Performance <a id="performance" />
+### 🚀 Throughput <a id="throughput" />

-Throughput benchmarks are a port of the caffeine [benchmarks](https://github.com/ben-manes/caffeine/blob/master/caffeine/src/jmh/java/com/github/benmanes/caffeine/cache/GetPutBenchmark.java) in Golang.
+Throughput benchmarks are a Go port of the caffeine [benchmarks](https://github.com/ben-manes/caffeine/blob/master/caffeine/src/jmh/java/com/github/benmanes/caffeine/cache/GetPutBenchmark.java).

 #### Read (100%)

-In this [benchmark](https://github.com/maypok86/benchmarks/blob/main/perf/bench_test.go) **8 threads** concurrently read from a cache configured with a maximum size.
+In this [benchmark](https://github.com/maypok86/benchmarks/blob/main/throughput/bench_test.go) **8 threads** concurrently read from a cache configured with a maximum size.

 <img width="60%" src="assets/results/reads=100,writes=0.png" alt="reads=100%,writes=0%" />

 #### Read (75%) / Write (25%)

-In this [benchmark](https://github.com/maypok86/benchmarks/blob/main/perf/bench_test.go) **6 threads** concurrently read from and **2 threads** write to a cache configured with a maximum size.
+In this [benchmark](https://github.com/maypok86/benchmarks/blob/main/throughput/bench_test.go) **6 threads** concurrently read from and **2 threads** write to a cache configured with a maximum size.

 <img width="60%" src="assets/results/reads=75,writes=25.png" alt="reads=75%,writes=25%" />

 #### Read (50%) / Write (50%)

-In this [benchmark](https://github.com/maypok86/benchmarks/blob/main/perf/bench_test.go) **4 threads** concurrently read from and **4 threads** write to a cache configured with a maximum size.
+In this [benchmark](https://github.com/maypok86/benchmarks/blob/main/throughput/bench_test.go) **4 threads** concurrently read from and **4 threads** write to a cache configured with a maximum size.

 <img width="60%" src="assets/results/reads=50,writes=50.png" alt="reads=50%,writes=50%" />

 #### Read (25%) / Write (75%)

-In this [benchmark](https://github.com/maypok86/benchmarks/blob/main/perf/bench_test.go) **2 threads** concurrently read from and **6 threads** write to a cache configured with a maximum size.
+In this [benchmark](https://github.com/maypok86/benchmarks/blob/main/throughput/bench_test.go) **2 threads** concurrently read from and **6 threads** write to a cache configured with a maximum size.

 <img width="60%" src="assets/results/reads=25,writes=75.png" alt="reads=25%,writes=75%" />

 #### Write (100%)

-In this [benchmark](https://github.com/maypok86/benchmarks/blob/main/perf/bench_test.go) **8 threads** concurrently write to a cache configured with a maximum size.
+In this [benchmark](https://github.com/maypok86/benchmarks/blob/main/throughput/bench_test.go) **8 threads** concurrently write to a cache configured with a maximum size.

 <img width="60%" src="assets/results/reads=0,writes=100.png" alt="reads=0%,writes=100%" />

-Otter shows fantastic speed under all loads except extreme write-heavy, but such a load is very rare for caches and usually indicates that the cache has a very small hit ratio.
+Otter shows fantastic speed under all workloads except extreme write-heavy, but such a workload is very rare for caches and usually indicates that the cache has a very small hit ratio.

 ### 🎯 Hit ratio <a id="hit-ratio" />